sylefeb/Silice/README.md

 Silice aims at simplifying writing code for FPGAs.
 It compiles to and inter-operates with Verilog.
 Silice is not meant to hide the HDL, but rather to complement it, making it more enjoyable to write parallel code and algorithms utilizing the FPGA architecture.

 To setup Silice, see the [getting started](GetStarted.md) guide.
-You don't even need an FPGA: designs and their outputs (e.g. images) can be simulated!
 To start writing a first program, see [writing your first design](WriteAFirstDesign.md).
+You don't even need an FPGA: designs and their outputs (e.g. VGA signal) can be simulated and visualized.

 #### A first example: